Menno Koch

-Menno Koch (born 2 July 1994) is a Dutch professional footballer who plays as a centre-back for CSKA Sofia.
-Besides the Netherlands, he has played in Belgium.
+Menno Koch (born 2 July 1994) is a Dutch professional footballer who plays as a centre-back for Eliteserien club Sarpsborg 08.
+Besides the Netherlands, he has played in Belgium and Bulgaria.

 Career

 Koch was born in Heeze.
 He made his professional debut as Jong PSV player in the Eerste Divisie on 3 August 2013 against Sparta Rotterdam.
 He scored the 2–2 equalizer with his head in the 76th minute.

 On 25 February 2021, Koch signed a 3.5-year contract with CSKA Sofia.
+In June 2024, he left the team upon the expiration of his contract.